Responsible Executive: Executive Vice President

 I. Policy Statement

-In order to support efforts to contain virus transmission, visitors to the campus are limited to those who have requested and received prior approval from Environmental Health and Safety.
+In order to support efforts to contain virus transmission, visitors must be approved prior to entering campus buildings.

 II.
 Who Is Affected by This Policy